Strain Effects on Auger-Meitner Recombination in Silicon

 An additional benefit of leveraging first-principles calculations is the ability to obtain insights into the underlying mechanisms of AMR.
-Figure \ref{fig:ph_analysis} details the contributions of different phonons to the overall \pa AMR process, decomposed in terms phonon energy and phonon momentum (we show the three-dimensional momentum distribution in Fig. S3).
+Figure \ref{fig:ph_analysis} details the contributions of different phonons to the overall \pa AMR process, expressed in terms of distributions over phonon energy and phonon momentum.
+The integration of these distributions yields the total AMR coefficient.
+The three-dimensional momentum distribution is shown in Fig. S4.
 We find that the distribution over phonon modes are reweighted through the application of strain.
 These effects are most clearly seen in the \(eeh\) process under tensile strain, but are present under all conditions.
 Of particular note for the phonon-assisted \(eeh\) AMR under tensile strain is the emergence of a third peak at a phonon energy of 45 meV, as well as a prominent renormalization at the phonon wave vector magnitude of 0.55 a.u.\textsuperscript{-1}, which corresponds to phonons with \(\mathbf{q}\approx\Delta_Z\), i.e., the momentum of the low-energy out-of-plane electron valley.
+The magnitude of this phonon mode contribution also indicates a larger matrix element for this transition under tensile strain.
 The effects of compressive strain on the distribution are less pronounced, which is intuitive given that the band structure more closely resembles that of the unstrained system and no recombination pathways are forbidden, unlike in the tensile case.
-We also analyze the excited electron distribution in the Supplementary Material (Fig. S4), highlighting the anisotropy of the direct \(eeh\) AMR process.
+We also analyze the excited electron distribution in the Supplementary Material (Fig. S5), highlighting the anisotropy of the direct \(eeh\) AMR process.